Does Pet Insurance Cover Cataract Surgery?

 Your pet's breed

 Certain dog breeds like Golden Retrievers, Boston Terriers and Cocker Spaniels are genetically predisposed to developing cataracts.
-Cat breeds like Himalayans, Persians and Bengals also face higher cataract risks.
+Himalayans, Persians and Bengals are among the cat breeds more likely to develop cataracts.
 If you own a high-risk breed, securing coverage before symptoms appear helps you avoid pre-existing condition exclusions.

 2. 2